-IT Systems Engineering Master’s Student with a passion for embedded systems, microcontrollers and human computer interaction.
-I love to work on complex end-to-end systems and develop code and hardware that shapes peoples lives.
+IT Systems Engineer (M.Sc) & Design Thinker with a passion for embedded systems, microcontrollers and human computer interaction.
+I love to work on complex end-to-end systems involving code and hardware which shape peoples lives.

 DualPanto is a haptic gaming console for blind people.
 For my master thesis and as a research assistant I:

 - Designed and developed a portable 6DOF haptic gaming console for blind people.

 - Designed the electronics, including: part selection, BOM, schematic capture and PCB design in KiCad

 - Developed c++ firmware for the ESP32Wroom (motor control and SPI communication interface for precision encoders)

 - Led the production of 10 devices to be used for teaching undergraduates.